vivekmahajan/hn-classifier/README.md

 Motivation
 ----------
-On hacker news the news are ranked based on users upvotes (karma etc), they are not personalized.
+On hacker news the news articles are ranked based on users upvotes (karma etc).
+They are not personalized.
 I am trying to build chrome extension which will train a classifier based on user's interest(upvotes, comments etc) and will filter the stories accordingly.